TruFund Receives $1M Grow With Google Small Business Fund Loan, $150K Google.org Grant To Help Small Businesses Recover From COVID-19

 TruFund Financial Services, Inc. is a 501(C)3 certified Community Development Financial Institution (CDFI) headquartered in New York City with field offices in Alabama, Louisiana, and Texas.
 TruFund's mission is to promote and foster economic development within underserved communities and among disadvantaged populations by providing affordable loan capital to small businesses and nonprofit organizations who have difficulty accessing capital from banks or other conventional lenders.

-Funding received through the Google Small Business Loan Fund and Google.org grant will help TruFund continue expanding its reach and community impact throughout its footprint, particularly in the low- and moderate-income communities that need it most.
-Google's support will also further TruFund's ability to serve critical COVID-19 pandemic relief resources and funding to small business entrepreneurs.
+Funding received through the Google Small Business Loan Fund and Google.org grant will help TruFund continue expanding its reach and community impact in Louisiana, particularly in the low- and moderate-income communities that need it most.
+Google's support will also further TruFund's ability to serve critical COVID-19 pandemic relief resources and funding to Louisiana entrepreneurs.

 "The economic uncertainty sparked by the COVID-19 pandemic has highlighted the need for increased capital to minority- and women-owned small businesses," said Kim Carter Evans, TruFund's Vice President, Director of Corporate Communications and Managing Director - Southeast.
 "This partnership with Google will help us serve a greater number of small businesses who are desperately seeking capital to sustain their operations and continue serving their communities."